 At this point, both doughs should have finished the bulk fermentation.
 Carefully degas them, shape them into a ball and let them rest for 10 or 15 minutes covered.

 The shaping consists of two layers of dough, the thinner you make these layers, the thinner will be the swirl inside, and vice versa.
-I like to have a layer of about half inch/1 centimeter thickness.
+I like to have a layer of about half an inch/1 centimeter thickness.
 This way the swirl is nice and visible, the layers don’t tear during baking and you end up with a beautiful marble rye bread!

 I roll my loaf in a way that the light dough is outside, that way I can judge by the color of it, how the bread is doing, and if it’s ready or not.
 Depending on the flour you use etc, your dough might be on the stiff or sticky side, don’t worry, I got you!